HighDom/polymarket_analysis_v1/README.md

 ## Short Description

 Polymarket Analytics lets you to fetch and analyze trades made by any account on Polymarket, bypassing the platform's viewing limitations.
 Track profit and loss over time, inspect impactful trades, and uncover trading strategies.
-Built using Scaffold-ETH-2 and custom subgraphs/substreams for insights.
+Built using custom subgraphs/substreams for insights.

 ## Features

 - **Trade Analysis**: Fetch and analyze all trades made by any account on Polymarket.
 - **Profit and Loss Tracking**: Track profit and loss over time.
-- **Impactful Trades Inspection**: Inspect impactful trades.
+- **Impactful Trades Inspection**: Inspect most impactful trades of any account.
-- **View Big Payout Redemptions**: Custom substream allows you to see the biggest Payout Redemptions on Polymarket
+- **View Big Payout Redemptions**: Custom substream allows you to see the biggest Payout Redemptions on Polymarket.
-- **Custom Subgraphs**: Built using Scaffold-ETH-2 and custom subgraphs for deep insights.

 ## The Graph
 - Subgraphs Used: